seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 # Week 0
-I was briefed about project and I learned that I am going to  make a i
+I was briefed about project and I learned that I am going to bascally make games and inprove on exsisting ones that  my seniors have already made for my Final year project.
+ I was also brief of what things I
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTc1NTYxNzYsNTc0OTMxNTQyLDU3MT
-gxNTM3N119
+eyJoaXN0b3J5IjpbLTUyNTA0Mzg1NCw1NzQ5MzE1NDIsNTcxOD
+E1Mzc3XX0=
 -->